Skip to main content (Press Enter).

 Of the remaining 1,247 Americans still unaccounted for in Vietnam, 470 are in a “non-recoverable” category.
 This means that as a result of rigorous investigation, we have conclusive evidence the individual perished, but do not believe it possible to recover his remains.
 On rare occasions, new leads can arise that bring a case back to an active status.

 The Defense POW/MIA Accounting Agency (DPAA) plans to conduct four Joint Field Activities (JFAs) this fiscal year in Vietnam.
 Each JFA involves approximately 95 U.S. personnel plus their Vietnamese counterparts.
 Together, they work on investigations and excavations throughout the country for a period of approximately 30 days per JFA.

-Recovered remains believed to be those of Americans are transferred to DPAA’s Central Identification Lab in Hawaii for further analysis and identification by forensic anthropologists.
+Recovered remains believed to be those of Americans are transferred to DPAA’s laboratory in Hawaii for further analysis and identification by forensic anthropologists.